 The Company has the option to first qualitatively assess whether relevant events and circumstances make it more likely than not that the fair value of the reporting unit's goodwill is less than its carrying value.
 A qualitative assessment includes analyzing current economic indicators associated with a particular reporting unit such as changes in economic, market and industry conditions, business strategy, cost factors, and financial performance, among others, to determine if there would be a significant decline to the fair value of a particular reporting unit.
-If the qualitative assessment indicates a stable or improved fair value, no further testing is required.
+If the qualitative assessment indicates it is not more likely than not that goodwill is impaired, no further testing is required.